voltrue2/cluster-mode/README.md

 ### reload.complete

-Emitted when your cluster process has completed realoding
+Emitted when your cluster process has completed realoding.

 ### exit

-Emitted when your process is about to exit
+Emitted when your process is about to exit.

+The callback of this event will recieve two arguments: `code` and `signal`.

+`code`: 0 for expected exit and 1 for exiting with an error.

+`signal`: If the process is exiting by a signal such as `SIGINT`.

+**NOTE:** Catching this event does **NOT** prevent the process from exiting.